-Indoor air cleaning systems is one of the most commonly used methods for controlling indoor air pollution and the spread of mold.
-The other two methods are source control (eliminating or minimizing the source of the pollution) and ventilation.
-Both portable air cleaning units for room-size applications and in-duct devices/filters that are installed in the HVAC system are readily available in the marketplace.
-Typically, these air cleaning units have filters that need to be replaced periodically, and it is important to note the age of filters in your system and replace as needed.
+Indoor air cleaning systems are one of the most commonly used methods for controlling indoor air pollution and the spread of mold.
+The other two methods are source control (eliminating or minimizing the source of pollution) and ventilation.
+Both portable air-cleaning units for room-size applications and in-duct devices/filters that are installed in the HVAC system are readily available in the marketplace.
+Typically, these air-cleaning units have filters that need to be replaced periodically, and it is important to note the age of filters in your system and replace them as needed.
 For in-duct devices/filters, they could be implemented primarily for removing pollutants from outdoor air, in which they would be installed at the outdoor air intake, or for removing pollutants and mold spores from recirculated indoor air.
-These air cleaners use various air cleaning technologies, such as filtration, adsorption by activated carbon, photocatalytic oxidation, or a combination of them.
+These air cleaners use various air cleanings technologies, such as filtration, adsorption by activated carbon, photocatalytic oxidation, or a combination of them.

 Note: that these air filters should be changed as needed and not on a timely basis.
-We always recommend that air return filters be changed with and allergy rated disposable filter to help improve indoor air quality.
+We always recommend that air return filters are changed with an allergy-rated disposable filter to help improve indoor air quality.